COMMITMENT TO EQUITY AND DIVERSITY

 inclusion, and access.

-- Work closely with the Dean of Equity, Pathways & Inclusion
+- Work closely with the Associate Dean of Student Life to develop

 - Oversee the hiring, training and supervision for student